Asturian architecture: First period (737 to 791)

-The second of these constructions is the Church of San Juan Apóstol y Evangelista, Santianes de Pravia, located in Santianes.
+The second is the Church of San Juan Apóstol y Evangelista, Santianes de Pravia.
 Its construction results from the move of the royal court from Cangas de Onís to Pravia, an old Roman settlement (Flavium Navia) and crossroads.
-The church, built between the years 774 and 783, already showed a number of elements anticipating Asturian Pre-Romanesque; eastward-facing, basilica ground plan (central nave and two side aisles), separated by three semicircular arches, transept facing the central nave with the same length as the width of the three aisles.
+The church, built between 774 and 783, already showed a number of elements anticipating Asturian Pre-Romanesque: an eastward-facing, basilica ground plan (central nave and two side aisles), separated by three semicircular arches, the transept facing the central nave with the same length as the width of the three aisles.
 It also had a single, semicircular apse, and an external entrance vestibule, with a wooden ceiling over the nave.

-Several sculptural decorative elements showing floral and geometric designs (something habitual in what were to be the characteristics of subsequent Pre-Romanesque), are on public display in the sacristy, where there is a museum.
+Several sculptural decorative elements showing floral and geometric designs (characteristics of subsequent Pre-Romanesque) are on public display in the museum in the sacristy.

 Second period (791 to 842)

 Alfonso II, known as "the Chaste" (maybe for this reason he had no descendants), was a decisive king in the Asturian monarchy.
 From a military point of view, he definitively established the kingdom against the Muslims (in the famous battle of Lutos he gained a significant victory), in administration he moved the court to its final site in Oviedo, and in politics he set up cordial, stable relationships with the emperor Charlemagne, as demonstrated by the following quote by Eginardo (Vita caroli):